MarcoDalco/montezuma/README.md

 5. Run as Java Application montezuma-cases/src/main/java/org/montezuma/test/traffic/writing/cases/WriteAllMocking.java
 6. Refresh the montezuma-cases/src/generatedtests folder.
 A 'java' subfolder should appear.
 7. Right-click on the appeared 'java', click on Build Path --> Use as Source Folder.
 The new source folder will contain the generated test classes, possibly with compile-time errors.
 8. Right-click on the newly added java source folder (montezuma-cases/src/generatedtests/java) and Run As...
 Unit Tests.
 Confirm if asked to proceed regardless of the existing project errors.
-Unit tests should be run, some likely failing.
+Unit tests should be run, succeeding except for some of those in packages with "untestable.until" in their paths.

 ### TEST GENERATION OPTIONS COMPARISON (extra optional steps) ###